Distinct714/Python_Reviewer/README.md

 # **CONCEPTS OF PYTHON**
 This repository is for academic purposes to expand knowledge.
-Learn more about Python as your Programming Language.
+You can use this as your references.

 ## (1) PYTHON BASICS
 Topics in this Section: